brimdata/zed/zng/docs/spec.md

 This is useful for grouping aggregations by type, e.g., to do introspective data exploration.

 Any value in ZNG can take on a null representation.
-It is up to an implementation to decide how to external data structures map into and out of values with nulls.
-Typically, a null value in a field column means an optional value was not present, though the notion of optionality is not explicitly defined by ZNG.
+It is up to an implementation to decide how external data structures map into and out of values with nulls.
+Typically, a null value in a field means an optional value was not present, though the notion of optionality is not explicitly defined by ZNG.

 Null values can be typed or untyped.
 For example, a null value in a field of